This post will take 6 minutes to read.

 1. Have you proof-read your post?

-This may seem like something every would do every time but there have been times when I have a lot going on that I just want to hit publish and move on to the next task.
+This may seem like something you would do every time but there have been times when I have a lot going on that I just want to hit publish and move on to the next task.
 So, the very first step in my checklist is to re-read the post looking for these key items:

 - Do I have any misspellings or grammar errors?